-Rollover relief, or ‘replacement of business assets’ relief, allows a trader to defer the payment of capital gains tax when he sells a business asset and replaces it with another in prescribed circumstances.
+Rollover relief, or ‘replacement of business assets’ relief, allows traders to defer the payment of capital gains tax when they sell a business asset and replaces it with another in prescribed circumstances.
 Sometimes rollover relief is written as ‘roll-over relief’.

-The old asset, ie the asset being sold, must be used for the purposes of a business carried on by the trader.
+The old asset, ie the asset being sold, must be used for the purposes of a trade carried on by the trader.
 In other words, the asset must not be acquired simply for investment purposes.
-Rollover relief is also available where an individual owns an asset, but the asset is used by his personal company (ie where the individual owns at least 5% of the voting shares).
+Rollover relief is also available where an individual owns an asset, but the asset is used by their personal company (see further below).

 The new asset, ie the asset being acquired, must be immediately taken into use for the purposes of the trade.
 It is not possible for a trader to buy an asset and use it for non-trading purposes if rollover relief is to be claimed.
 A trade in this context can include furnished holiday lettings.
 For example, if a landlord sells a furnished holiday let and makes a capital gain, rollover relief will be available if the landlord reinvests all or part of the proceeds in acquiring a new furnished holiday let.

-If an individual is carrying on two trades at the same time, these two trades are regarded as one single trade for rollover relief purposes.
-Therefore, if an individual makes a capital gain on an asset used in trade ‘A’, he can claim rollover relief by buying a business asset and using it for the purposes of trade ‘B’.
+If a trader is carrying on two trades at the same time, these two trades are regarded as one single trade for rollover relief purposes.
+Therefore, if a trader makes a capital gain on an asset used

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.